dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 To test the readability of a ternary operator as part of our experiment, a developer would be shown one of two code snippets.
 The snippets would be identical except that it one case the conditional assignment would be achieved through a ternary operator and the other an if statement.

 There were a total of nine experiments, each testing a different coding pattern.
 In each experiment the developer was shown either the snippet with the pattern or the *control* snippet, determined at random.
-To keep the numbers of results for each snippet even, we used a system of *block randomisation*, which I explain
+To keep the numbers of results for each snippet even, we used a system of block randomisation, which I explained in my "[random thoughts](/talks#random_thoughts)" talk.

+The patterns we tested were:

+- Ternary operators
+- Nested ternary operators
+- Code comments
+- Function naming
+- Extracting inline processes into functions
+- Early return
+- Array reducers
+- Switch statements

-## How did we do
+## How it went